The NAGWS/USA rulebook

 - The referee fee for

-regular season games and playoffs games is $45 per match (the best 2 out of 3
+regular season games and playoffs games is $25 per match (the best 2 out of 3

 games) to be paid by the home team when there is atleast two matches to be

 played.
-When there is only one match, the referee fee is increased to $50 for
+When there is only one match, the referee fee is increased to $30 for

 the single match.

-- The referee fee for all
+- The referee fee is for

 hosting team.